alldaygzchen/go/readme.md

 ## Make

+- nill is declared but not assigned in the memory for reference type
 - reallocate memory for map and slice
 - since resize a slice recreate an array, we can pre allocate some space using make (tell go need a bigger array)
 - make([]string, 2, 5) // create an array with two empty slots and the array has capacity of 5